 Subtext is the ultimate act of trust in the reader.

-The choice of format and tense is a fundamental decision that can shift the focus toward the essential.
-These tools minimize friction between text and reader.
+The choice of format and tense is a fundamental decision that can shift the focus onto the essentials.
+These tools minimize the friction between text and reader.

-The dialogue format Name: Text is the most efficient method of presenting conversations.
-It prioritizes intelligibility above all and achieves three crucial advantages:
+The dialogue format Name: Text is the most efficient method for depicting conversations.
+It prioritizes clarity above everything else and achieves three decisive advantages:

-- Unambiguity: The reader loses no time guessing who is speaking.
-Attention shifts entirely to the content and subtext of what is said.
+- Unambiguity: The reader loses no time guessing who's speaking.
+Attention shifts entirely to the content and subtext of what's said.

-- Focus: This format almost completely eliminates the need for variations of "said".
-How something is said is often unnecessary ballast and can be inferred from context.
-When it is relevant, it can be conveyed by a brief description of action.
+- Focus: This format eliminates the need for variations on βsaid" almost entirely.
+How something is said is often unnecessary baggage and can be inferred from context.
+When it does matter, it can be conveyed with a short action description.

 - Pace: Short, clearly attributed text blocks allow a brisk reading pace.
-This simple layout empowers the reader to set the rhythm themselves.
+This simple layout empowers the reader to set their own rhythm.

-Present tense is more than a tense — it can heighten immersion:
+Present tense is more than a tense β it can increase immersion:

-- Immediacy: It places the reader in the middle of the events, rather than reporting past events.
+- Immediacy: It drops the reader right into the middle of events, instead of reporting past occurrences to them.
 The action unfolds now, in real time.

 - Intensity: This presentness creates a deeper, more emotional connection to the scene.
-Tension and emotions are transmitted unfiltered.
+Tension and emotion are transmitted unfiltered.

-- Contrast with past tense: Past tense feels like a report from the past and thereby creates natural distance.
-This distance can, however, be used strategically to establish closeness to the narrator's present, who is looking back on past events.
+- Contrast with past tense: Past tense reads like a report from history and thereby creates natural distance.
+This distance, however, can be used strategically to establish closeness to the narrator's present, as they look back on the past.

 The choice of narrative perspective is a question of strategic alignment, not of taste.
-It is the lens through which your reader sees the story.
-Each perspective brings specific strengths and decisively shapes how immediate your story feels.
+It's the lens through which your reader sees the story.
+Every perspective brings specific strengths and decisively determines how immediate your story feels.

 - Strength: Maximum flexibility.
-You can quickly jump between the heads of various characters, switch settings, and reveal information that no figure is aware of.
+You can jump quickly between the minds of different characters, switch locations, and reveal information no character is aware of.
 Ideal for complex plotlines, large ensembles, or when the events matter more than identification with a single person.

 - Optimal use: